raamch/fuclone/README.md

 Known Issues:
 ------------
-1. **ORA-12899**: ~~If the tool fails with error 'ORA-12899: value too large for column', it means table definition is not matching with its  metadata.
+~~ 1.**ORA-12899**: If the tool fails with error 'ORA-12899: value too large for column', it means table definition is not matching with its  metadata.
 It is observed that metadta is not 100% accurate.
 In suchcase, find the actual length, update respective row in FND_COLUMNS table and run the tool again.~~ This issue is fixed in release 1.1.

 Release History:
 ----------------
+1.1      22/10/19: Release 1.1 - Fix for bug 'ORA-12899: value too large for column',  Added support for Oracle 12C & above, Proxy support.
 1.0      15/11/18: Fuclone 1.0 released.

 0.3 beta 14/11/18: New process switch Views added.
 Bug fixes and performance fixes.